 How to increase direct bookings from Airbnb to avoid commission changes?

 Most of the usual advice still applies.
 Develop a solid marketing plan, offer direct booking guest perks, make sure your website and content is high quality.
-The problem with AirBnB is it can be harder for guests to figure out who to book directly with.
+The problem with Airbnb is it can be harder for guests to figure out who to book directly with.
 The website is designed to make it harder for guests to book elsewhere.
 This can reduce direct bookings, and mean the Airbnb commission changes will hit you harder.

 The most important thing to do is to make sure your listing has as much information as possible.
-A good example are these camping pods in Richmond.
+A good example is these camping pods in Richmond.
 They have the name of the business (Hillcrest Park), location information and clear photographs.
-More seasoned guests might be more tempted to look the company website up before booking.
-If you take a look at the linked website, they have advertised their super host status on AirBnB and used similar photos.
+More seasoned guests might be more tempted to look at the company website up before booking.
+If you take a look at the linked website, they have advertised their super host status on Airbnb and used similar photos.
 This confirms to website visitors that they have found the right place.
 You can also include photos of your property signage on Airbnb.
 This is a great tactic if you have contact information on the sign.
 Airbnb removes the contact information from the listing text, so this is works around this.

 With these commission changes, you should now treat Airbnb the same way as you treat OTAs – as a customer acquisition tool.
 Make sure to get contact information from guests when they arrive, and let them know they can get discounted rates by booking directly next time.
 Also, make sure your remarketing efforts include guest perks for people who book directly.
-You can also start providing an AirBnB Experience from your business, enticing guests to book with you next time you are in town.
+You can also start providing an Airbnb Experience from your business, enticing guests to book with you next time you are in town.